 Trunk of Tree got a faraway look in his eye.
 “Perhaps you didn’t properly use the Rings of Empathy.
 Maybe…just maybe it takes actual physical strength to force insight onto someone.”

 Easy Tears frowned and tilted her head at that comment.
 Many Paths gave a sardonic smile.
 “You might be right, Trunk of Tree.
 I do not have such an understanding from She Who Saves Many Lives.
 It’s not…It’s just a ring.
 Well, seven of them.
 I use them to … connect with people; not control them.
-I have never tried to use them that way.”
+I have never tried to use them in the way that you propose.”

 “Exactly!
 You’ve never even tried!
 That’s the problem with women!
 You and She Who Saves Many Lives aren’t using the true power of the rings!
 If a man had them — a man who had power in his heart and soul and body, he could make people see the truth!
 That’s why I think I should be leader.
 I would not be afraid to use the power of the rings!”